-In the case of ABC Singapore Limited, the valuation techniques result in a level 2 fair value measurement, being based on observable inputs.
+In the case of ABC Singapore Limited, the valuation techniques based on observable inputs resulted in a level 2 fair value measurement.
 However, if at least one significant unobservable input is used in the valuation, it will be classified as level 3.
-It should be noted that many property valuations do involve significant unobservable inputs and therefore would be classified as level 3.
+It should be noted that many property valuations do involve significant unobservable inputs and would therefore be classified as level 3.